 The Seventy are part of the nucleus of the Church, the “Israel of God.”
 Better, as office holders and official representatives, they represent the New Jerusalem of the First Reading, that is, the ministering Church that cares for her members.
 Their role is analogous to that of the diaconate: they serve under and in support of Christ (the great episkopos) and the Apostles (the presbuteroi).
 They go before to prepare the way in towns which Jesus and the Twelve would later visit.
 So their ministry was preparatory, focused on preaching and attending to material needs (healings).
 Nonetheless, they also participate in the ministry of spiritual deliverance against the demonic.

 Jesus gives the Seventy specific instructions based on the time and culture in which they ministered.
-These specifics may be impractical elsewhere: it would be difficult to evangelize Scandinavia without sandals, for example.
+These specifics may be impractical elsewhere: it would be difficult to evangelize Scandinavia barefoot, for example.
 Nonetheless, the general principle of apostolic zeal and trust in God for material provision should continue to characterize the Church's evangelistic mission.
 The Church still needs people who will go without the comforts of a bourgeois lifestyle (like having health insurance and a 401K) in order to evangelize in a direct and immediate way.
 The Catholic Church needs preachers, persons who will proclaim Jesus to people who haven't heard of him or have forgotten him, not just lapsed church-goers.
 The mission of the Seventy was accompanied by deeds of power.
 Perhaps one of the reasons deeds of power seem rare these days is the lack of bold action based on faith among those of us who call ourselves Catholic.
 Heaven and hell are still real.
 The Gospel of Jesus Christ still confronts every human being.
 Preaching and evangelistic mission are just as necessary now as they were two thousand years ago.
 This Sunday let's pray for revival of the Church's evangelistic zeal, beginning in our own parishes.